TheGoodlike13/oblivion_dmg/README.md

 As long as you have successfully installed JDK 8+, running 'run' in command line should work.
 Gradle will download itself and run the application.

-You can adjust files in /config directory to change settings or add your own prepared enemies, items or spells.
-However, if you do this while the application is running, you will have to restart (manually or via 'restart' command).
+You can adjust files in 'config' directory to change settings or add your own prepared enemies, items or spells.
+However, if you do this while the application is running, you will have to restart (manually or via [restart](#restart)).
 See [limitations](#limitations) below.

 In most cases, anything you can add to the file you can also manually enter